 Catholic tradition of academic excellence

 Tuition Assistance available

-Visit www.villanovacollege.org to register for your personal tour
+Visit www.villanovacollege.org to apply

 Villanova was founded in 1999 on property that is home to the Mary Lake Augustinian Monastery.
 Today the school operates independent of the order, in terms of finances and leadership, though shares the values of service and charity.
 While the school is understandably a draw for families looking for a school delivering the curriculum through a Catholic lens, it also attracts those from surrounding communities who, apart from religious observance, share those foundational values.
 The school is relatively young, though has established a strong academic and athletic reputation in a short time.
 The school also has set standards for online communication, and the use of technology in instruction and assessment.
 The ideal student is one able to thrive in a challenging, active student environment.